← Blog

 The five design principles behind the rest

-Proactive recovery is the headline, but it’s one layer in a larger system.
-Everything else follows from five ideas.
+Proactive recovery is the headline, but it’s one layer of a larger system that follows from five underlying ideas.

 1. Every keystroke is persisted